Kaiju Booska: Reception and legacy

-The writer Chiaki Konaka lists Kaiju Booska, which he noted influences from Ultra Q, as one of references for the 2001 anime Digimon Tamers (2001) along with Hayao Miyazaki's Future Boy Conan (1978); Ultraman productions were one of materials that shaped Konaka's creativity since his childhood, and the original scripts for Gamera: Guardian of the Universe (1995) by Chiaki his brother Kazuya (jp) and Yoshikazu Okada (jp) especially the one by Konaka brothers share similarities with Tsuburaya's Daigoro vs. Goliath (1972), and the scrapped scripts were eventually reused for Gamera the Brave (2006), Ultraman Tiga (1996), and Digimon Tamers.
-Konaka additionally cited Kanegon (jp) the kaiju in the novel Digimon Tamers 1984 which serves as a spinoff prequel of the Digimon anime.
+The writer Chiaki Konaka lists Kaiju Booska, which he noted influences from Ultra Q, as one of references for his Digimon anime Digimon Tamers (2001) along with Hayao Miyazaki's Future Boy Conan (1978); Ultraman productions were one of materials that shaped Konaka's creativity since his childhood, and one of the original scripts for Gamera: Guardian of the Universe (1995) by Chiaki and his brother Kazuya.
+Their scrapped Gamera script was influenced by Tsuburaya's Daigoro vs. Goliath (1972), which itself was influenced by Showa Gamera films, and the it was eventually reused for Gamera the Brave (2006) and Gamera Rebirth (2023), Ultraman Tiga (1996), and Digimon Tamers.
+Konaka additionally cited Kanegon the kaiju in the novel Digimon Tamers 1984, a spinoff prequel of the Digimon anime.

 Home media

 On April 25, 2001 Video Maker released a box-set titled Kaiju Booska DVD Memorial BOX and on March 22, 2013 and released a box-set titled Kaiju Booska COMPLETE DVD-BOX.